HTTPArchive/httparchive.org/README.md

 (Only available to maintainers)

-To deploy and test changes on the Firebase Hosting staging channel:
+To deploy and test changes on the staging channel:

 ```bash
 npm run stage